View our EdD Early Childhood specialization completion requirements

 Highlights of the PhD in Human Services degree program include:

 In both the PhD and DHS doctoral programs, human services professionals conduct original research.
-And through contemporary curriculum and all the other program features, both degrees help prepare you for leadership roles in the human services field.
+And through contemporary curriculum and other features, both programs help prepare you for leadership roles in the human services field.

 Walden University is an accredited institution offering Doctor of Human Services and PhD in Human Services online degree programs.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.